Purdue-CS193-Spring-2019/lab-1-titran/index.md

 ### Tiffany Tran's First CS193 Lab

- -How flexible the class is
+ - How flexible the class is
- -How the instructors and TA's are really looking out for you -The fact that it teaches you the basics
+ - How the instructors and TA's are really looking out for you
+ - The fact that it teaches you the basics

 ### Markdown